deadpixi/microsoft-office-macro-clustering/README.md

 * `requirements.txt`: Libraries required for the notebook to work

 ### classification.csv
 This file consists of three columns `hash, vt_score, classification`.
 Vt_score is the number of engines within [VirusTotal](https://www.virustotal.com) that detected the file as malicious.
 The total number of engines is variable, for a number of reasons.
 It would be reasonable to consider the total number as 60.
 The number of requisite VT positives required to consider a sample as "malicious" is subjective.
-The third column, classification, is one of "UNKNOWN"(0), "BENIGN"(1), or "MALICIOUS"(2).
+The third column, classification, is one of "UNKNOWN" (0), "BENIGN" (1), or "MALICIOUS" (2).
 A number of factors went into application of these labels, the distribution of which is shown here:

 ```
-$ cut -d',' -f3 classification.csv | distribution
       Key|Ct   (Pct)    Histogram
   UNKNOWN|8055 (80.55%) --------------------------------------------------------
 MALICIOUS|1790 (17.90%) -------------